lups7k/MrLups/README.md

 🌱 I’m currently learning C, Python and Assembly.

-I'm currently using Arch Linux with Bspwm
+I'm currently using Arch Linux with Kde Plasma and Bspwm